Plug-n-fire Instructions

 Moving

 If you need to relocate the Plug-N-Fire kiln, you can easily disassemble and reassemble it at the new location.
 However, it's crucial to be aware that kilns expand and contract during the firing process, which can cause the steel case to loosen over time.
-Therefore, if the kiln has been fired, ensure you tighten the steel case before moving it.
+Therefore, if the kiln has been fired, tighten the steel case before moving it.
 This precaution helps maintain the kiln's structural integrity and ensures safe transport.